Things are changing. Technology differences between serverless and container-based systems are rapidly blurring.

 With Fargate, you package your app in containers, configure the Operating System, vCPU, RAM parameters, networking, and Identity Access Management policies, then launch it.

 Fargate enables you to run ECS tasks and services using the Fargate deployment type or a Fargate capacity provider.
-AWS handles the rest, including allocating a base CPU and RAM for running your containers.
+AWS handles the rest, including allocating a base CPU and RAM to run your containers.

 Lambda hosts and runs your code on a highly available computing infrastructure.
 With Lambda, you only manage the application code and functions.
-AWS handles all else, including hardware, virtualization, and runtime.
-Those tasks also include server scaling up or down, performing OS maintenance, provisioning RAM and vCPU capacity, and monitoring logs.
+AWS handles everything else, including hardware, virtualization, and runtime.
+Those tasks also include scaling up or down, servers performing OS maintenance, provisioning RAM and vCPU capacity, and monitoring logs.

-You can just write, deploy, and run your code as functions with Lambda, which is the closest thing to serverless computing.
+With Lambda, you can write, deploy, and run your code as functions, which is the closest thing to serverless computing.

 Key takeaway: Overall, AWS Lambda requires much less work to set up and run than AWS Fargate.
 However, Fargate hands you more control over your container runtime than Lambda.